arsaboo/beets-plexsync/README.md

 plugins: plexsync
 ```

-Next, you can configure your Plex server and library like following (see instructions to obtain Plex token [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)).
+Next, you can configure your Plex server and library like following (see instructions to obtain Plex token [here][plex_token]).

 ```yaml
 plex: